Cairns to Brisbane: the perfect East Coast road trip in Australia

 Queensland is located on the East Coast of Australia and it is the second-largest state in the country.
 The state’s beauty lies in its tropical rainforest, enormous outback, stunning waterfalls, white sandy beaches, and of course the Great Barrier Reef.

-My road trip around Australia took me from the Northern Territory through the outback of Queensland towards Townsville, where I started this road trip from Cairns to Brisbane.
-6 weeks later, I arrived in the South of Queensland and started working in a hotel near Bundaberg.
+My road trip around Australia took me from the Northern Territory through the outback of Queensland towards Townsville, where this road trip from Cairns to Brisbane eventually started and 6 weeks later ended in the South of Queensland.

 How to get to Queensland?

 Either Cairns or Brisbane are international airports and are easy to access from many major cities around the world.
 However, depending on where you come from the flight tickets will cost between AU$ 1500 – AU$ 4000 (€1000 – 2500).